redox-os/rfcs/text/0000-sysv-shm.md

 - The process calls `shmat()` with that id to get the shared memory mapped to its memory space.
 - A call to

-One way to implement is to have a daemon track shms.
-So calling shmget open()s a control channel to our daemon, and shmat() dup()s another fd, which can be mapped to process's memory by relibc.
-Other functions like shmctl() can be communicated by writing special commands through the control channel.

-One point to consider is that in this design relibc MUST inform sysvshmd of some actions so the daemon can update its internal data structures.
-The ideal was to have the daemon handle all core functionalities.

 ## API
 ### int shmget(key_t key, size_t size, int shmflg)